bngarren/ccsync/README.md

 # About The Project

-CC:Sync is a command-line tool that helps you develop ComputerCraft programs by automatically syncing files from your development environment to computers in your Minecraft world.
+CC: Sync is a command-line tool that helps you develop ComputerCraft (i.e. [CC: Tweaked](https://tweaked.cc/)) software by automatically syncing files from your development environment to computers in your Minecraft world.

 # Features